 Round — passing the piece again in circle.
 What do you need to say to reset contributing in a good way?
 This is deliberately worded.
 Emphasizing the energy of reset and the purpose of contributing in good ways.

 Round — another round to go deeper.
 Is there something you wish to say to bring understanding and kindness to this situation?
 This question also invokes responsibility for particular purpose.

 Check-Out — I tend to rely on more witness here.
 What is it from today’s circle that has felt particularly important today?
 Is there a particular commitment you will fulfill to help bring energy and action to this reset?

 It’s not unusual to feel conflict in a group.
 Admittedly, sometimes for me it is sad.
 I worry about it.
 However, I’ve learned that the healthier position is one of recognizing that most of us are learning to recognize and work through individual and collective shadow.
 I’ve learned that an orientation to health helps to move the group along, sometimes in deliberate reset.
-And I’ve learned again, that the questions asked set the tone for how we will relocation a path of contribute together.
+And I’ve learned again, that the questions asked set the tone for how we will relocate a path of contributing together.